-Immediately following the completion of initial ranging, the CPE informs the BS of its basic capabilities by transmitting a CBC-REQ message (see Table 105) with its capabilities set to “on” (see Figure 39).
+Immediately following the completion of initial ranging, the CPE informs the BS/MR-BS of its basic capabilities by transmitting a CBC-REQ message (see Table 105) with its capabilities set to “on” (see Figure 39).
 Note that T18 is a timer used to wait for CBC-RSP timeout and the default value is indicated in Table 272.

-The BS responds with a CBC-RSP message (see Table 106) with the intersection of the CPE’s and BS’s capabilities set to “on” (see Figure 40 and Figure 41, respectively).
-The timer T9 refers to the time allowed between the BS sending a RNG-CMD to a CPE, and receiving a CBC-REQ from that same CPE, and the minimum value is specified in Table 272.
+The BS/MR-BS responds with a CBC-RSP message (see Table 106) with the intersection of the CPE’s and BS’s/MR-BS’s capabilities set to “on” (see Figure 40 and Figure 41, respectively).
+The timer T9 refers to the time allowed between the BS/MR-BS sending a RNG-CMD to a CPE, and receiving a CBC-REQ from that same CPE, and the minimum value is specified in Table 272.
 Note that the CPE capability information is presented in 7.7.7.3.4.
 When T9 expires, the SID assigned during ranging shall be aged out and the CPE shall have to attempt ranging process over again while not exceeding the maximum number of CDMA ranging retries indicated in Table 273.